A Message from Jesse & Meghan.

 Sincerely,

-We did not ask for this diagnosis, nor were we expecting it.
-We quickly learned we cannot control how life has turned out for our son, William, but we can control how we react.
-So we FIGHT.
-FIGHT for our son, our family, and the Angelman syndrome community.
-We are committed to providing him every opportunity to thrive in life.
-We will assume competence in him every day and let him tell us what he is or is not capable of.
 For the community, we are committed to doing our part to raise funds to support research for a cure, bring awareness to this disorder, and to foster hope and excitement around what can be for all of the individuals out there living with this this rare genetic disorder.

 We cannot do it alone.
 It takes a village and we are grateful for any support you can offer.